mhshaaban/egylandscapeproject.github.io/_posts/2020-09-01-updated-blog.md

 ### [About Our Project](https://www.egylandscape.org/about/)

+This three-year project, the first of its kind, aims to explore the historical landscapes of Egypt throughout the thirteenth and eighteenth centuries and is comprised of leading experts in a diverse array of specialities including archeology, history and environmental studies.
+Jointly funded by the French and German science foundations — Agence nationale de la recherche (ANR) and Deutsche Forschungsgemeinschaft (DFG) — the EGYLandscape Project is codirected by [Prof. Nicolas Michel](https://www.egylandscape.org/members/NicolasMichel/) (Aix-Marseille University, France) and [Prof. Albrecht Fuess](https://www.egylandscape.org/members/AlbrechtFuess/) (University of Marburg, Germany).
+The cooperation centers upon the transformations occurring within pre-modern rural Egypt, an issue of upmost importance at the current moment.
+For a more in-depth look at our project and its goals, see [here](https://www.egylandscape.org/about/).

 ### [Team Members](https://www.egylandscape.org/members/)

 Visitors to our website can view all of our team members' and see their recent publications.